 - How he suddenly succumbed to the E. Coli attack and quickly went into a coma;

 - How the doctors couldn’t figure out what was wrong since E. Coli getting into the brain is so rare, and all they knew for sure was that his brain activity had seized;

 - How he was fully aware of the stress all his loved ones were going through as they thought he would never recover;

 - How his impression of his out of body experience tended to display proof of heaven.

 His story relates well to my research into figuring out where our consciousness resides and if it can survive our death.

-It’s hard to dismiss what Dr. Alexander claims about his time in the afterlife, due to his clarity and accuracy of his experiences that were confirmed by his friends and family.
+With that said, it’s still hard to dismiss what Dr. Alexander claims about his time in the afterlife, due to his clarity and accuracy of his experiences that were confirmed by his friends and family.